 Well, as a web developer and especially one that specializes in website support (i.e. I am working on sites I didn’t build), I can tell you that it seems to be human nature to do the exact opposite.
 We like to complicate the hell out of things!

-- An inexperienced developer who simply coded the site or feature the long/hard way because they didn’t know any better.
-In code this means a function that can be done in a few lines might be done in many lines, not follow best practice, be hard to follow and could potentially introduce complexities to future development.
-In WordPress we see this a lot as more junior developers (or non-coders) load up websites with many plugins trying to achieve a desired outcome.
-So instead of writing a custom feature, the site might have many plugins that all must remain compatible in order for the site to work as desired, administration of such a site might be harder than usual and long term maintenance might be tougher or more expensive.
+So instead of working with the source code and writing a custom feature, the site might have many plugins that all must remain compatible in order for the site to work as desired, administration of such a site might be harder than usual and long-term maintenance might be tougher or more expensive.